Get Budget Forklifts Now. Call Us Today! 708-358-6555

 Table of Contents

-Electric forklifts operate using large industrial batteries, typically traditional lead-acid or newer lithium-ion technology.
-Because they run entirely on electric motors, they do not burn fossil fuels.
-This means they produce zero harmful tailpipe emissions and operate with very little noise.
-They are designed as highly efficient machines with fewer moving mechanical parts.
+Electric forklifts operate on large industrial forklift batteries, either traditional lead-acid or newer lithium-ion technology.
+Because they run entirely on electric motors, they burn no fuel, produce zero tailpipe emissions, and operate quietly with far fewer moving mechanical parts.

-Propane forklifts, also known as liquid petroleum gas (LPG) lifts, rely on an internal combustion engine that functions similarly to a traditional automobile.
-They carry a heavy metal cylinder of liquid propane on the back.
-When the fuel runs out, an operator simply unbuckles the empty tank, securely attaches a full one, and immediately returns to work.
+Propane forklifts, also called LPG lifts, work much like a traditional automobile engine.
+They carry a metal cylinder of liquid propane on the back.
+When the fuel runs out, the operator unbuckles the empty tank, clamps on a full one, and gets straight back to work.

 Indoor Warehouse Excellence: The Case for Electric